My Dead Piggy

-That day, I learned the true meaning of trauma and horror, and never forgot it.
-I will admit, I saw them laugh again, with a handful of firecrackers, and my first thought was to make them pay, someway, somehow, even now!
+That day, I learned the true meaning of trauma, and never forgot it.
+I will admit, I saw them laugh again, with a handful of firecrackers, and my first thought was to make them pay, somehow, someway, even now!
 I took a single step towards their smirking faces, and the lead thug lit a single firecracker, and tossed it at me.
-It immediately went off,way too close, and my ear hurt.
-I went with my next instinct, and turned tail and started running.
+It immediately went off, way too close, and my ears hurt.
+I went with my next instinct, on survival mode only, and turned tail and started running.
 Another one exploded and I felt it next to my calves.
 I threw open the door (sadly no lock on the downstairs door) and heard them laughing right behind me.

 I tackled the stairs two at a time, as if my young life depended on it, and who’s to say it didn’t?
 They were inside the building only a few feet behind me, damn they were BOLD!